nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-multihost.md

 This architecture demonstrates multi-host docker swarm cluster using VXLAN overlay networks.
 Overlay networks span multiple nodes.
 Overlay networks extend the layer-2 broadcast domain to multiple nodes

 The quickstart deployment will provision two Azure VMs acting as docker hosts, each has an out-the-box installation of docker.
 Azure bastion is also deployed and enabled for the VMs and you can connect to the docker VMs using this method immediately.
-For direct SSH connection, please see below.

 # Reference Architecture